edeboanini/edeboanini/README.md

-- 👋 Hi, I’m @edeboanini
+- 👋 Hi, I’m @edeboanini, a Computer Science Student [University of Florence]

 <!---
 edeboanini/edeboanini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.